damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

     button to launch the application.

     ![](./Images/Module1-AzureResultAKSShowPortsAKS_Site.png)

+    > Use the credentials Username: user and Password: P2ssw0rd@1 to login to the HealthClinic web application.

 8. Access Azure Kubernetes Services (AKS) through the browser Type the below command in the command prompt to access the AKS through the browser.